oscarbenedito/oscarbenedito.com/content/blog/2020-06-23-setting-up-a-personal-git-server.md

 I almost forgot!
 If you want to check out my Git website or clone some repositories from my domain, you can find all of that here:
 <https://git.oscarbenedito.com>.

+*Edit*: The post originally said that creating a new repository on GitLab was a long process.
+However, you can just push to a new remote address and GitLab will automatically create the new repository.

 [cgit]: <https://git.zx2c4.com/cgit/about/> "cgit's information"
 [dmenu]: <https://tools.suckless.org/dmenu/> "dmenu's homepage"